bank42n/sscam-plugin/readme.md

-# Obsidian Select Section
+# Obsidian Select and Copy Section

 This plugin adds "Select" and "Copy" buttons to your section headers in Obsidian, allowing you to quickly select or copy the entire content of a section (including the header itself, optionally).

 ## Features

-- **Select Section**: Click the pointer icon to select the text of the entire section.
+- **Select and Copy Section**: Click the pointer icon to select the text of the entire section.
 - **Copy Section**: Click the copy icon to copy the section text to your clipboard.
 - **Configurable**:
     - **Always Show Icons**: Choose to always show the icons or only show them on hover.